bllanos/lean-rust-ffi/README.md

    `lean-build` helps with:
    1. Finding and linking to Lean library files for the Lean runtime and for custom Lean libraries.
    2. Defining Rust equivalents of the types and functions in the C code output by Lean's compiler.
 We do so using [`bindgen`](https://rust-lang.github.io/rust-bindgen/).
-   3. Ensuring that Cargo automatically rebuilds Lean and Rust code whenever there the Lean toolchain version Lean code change.
+   3. Ensuring that Cargo automatically rebuilds Lean and Rust code whenever the Lean toolchain version changes or custom Lean code changes.

 2. [`lean-sys`](lean_sys) is a low-level crate that links to the Lean runtime using `lean-build`.